boltops-tools/lono/docs/_docs/configsets/cfn-vs-cloud-init.md

 ### cloud-init

-The [cloud-init](https://cloud-init.io/) project tagline is that they "The standard for customising cloud instances".
+The [cloud-init](https://cloud-init.io/) project tagline is that they are "The standard for customising cloud instances".
 So it works with multiple cloud providers.
 It comes pre-installed in the Ubuntu Cloud Images and also on the official EC2 Ubuntu images.
 It has a larger documentation site: [cloud-init Documentation](https://cloudinit.readthedocs.io/en/latest/).

 The Cloud configs are written as YAML and allow you to use directives for common tasks like installing packages, configuring files, and running commands.
 Here are [Cloud config examples](https://cloudinit.readthedocs.io/en/latest/topics/examples.html) Interestingly, there does not seem to be a service module.